 his project involved two 40+ acre parcels in an industrial park to be utilized for expansion and improvement of City services.
 As part of these property acquisitions, we provided the following services:

 - Phase I Environmental Site Assessments (ESAs) in accordance with ASTM Standard E-1527-00; and

-- Phase II ESAs involving characterization of soil, groundwater and subsurface soil/fill materials.
+- Phase II ESAs involving the characterization of soil, groundwater, and subsurface soil/fill materials.

 Phase I reconnaissance was conducted to look for apparent chemical releases (stained soils/stressed vegetation) and surface features (wells, septic tanks, tank vents, etc).
 Other activities included interviewing the property owner to evaluate past land uses and the history of the surrounding area; performing a vehicular reconnaissance of the surrounding areas to locate listed facilities and to evaluate whether adjacent land uses had a potential environmental impact on the subject site; performing a database search and a review of county regulatory agency and FDEP file records to determine if this site or adjacent properties were impacted; reviewing aerial photos and city directories to identify past uses of the property.
 Several recognized environmental concerns (RECs) were identified, and the City retained us to implement a Phase II assessment.